Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Nobody said weight loss was easy.
-But, says Nick Nicholson, M.D., a bariatric surgeon and the medical director of the weight loss surgery program at Baylor Regional Medical Center at Plano, the thing to remember is that weight loss is all about calories in and calories burned.
+But, says Nick Nicholson, M.D., a bariatric surgeon and the medical director of the weight loss surgery program at Baylor Scott & White Medical Center - Plano, the thing to remember is that weight loss is all about calories in and calories burned.

 “What works for one person may not necessarily work for another person,” he says.
 That’s why it’s important to explore your personal habits.
 To help improve your chances of success, Dr. Nicholson suggests asking yourself these questions.

 There are a lot of reasons people eat, but the real reason Dr. Nicholson says, is energy.
 “That’s the purpose of eating, but that’s no longer why we eat,” he says.
 “No one eats Doritos because they think it’s going to give them more energy.
 You eat Doritos because you like Doritos.”